GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 - The following is a working `nginx.conf` example template for a Gluu cluster.
-Change all marked lines below that correspond to your Gluu nodes and NGINX server.
+Change all marked lines that correspond to your Gluu nodes and NGINX server.

 ```bash